 Okay, so during intermission something exciting happened!
 It neared the end of our break and they rang that bell that says, “Yo, the show’s about to start so get the hell back inside before we lock you out FOREVER!“ (That bell, whatever it’s called.)
 I decided to let all the old geezers go in first because I’m nice like that and so I lingered around in the lobby for a few minutes then I headed back inside.

-Well, as I’m walking I hear these heels running towards me and out of the corner of my eyes I see this gorgeous blonde, a super hot Ashley Olsen, coming right towards me and I also realize that she works there because she’s wearing a dark pencil skirt w/matching blazer like all the other female ushers but she makes this outfit look really good.
+Well, as I’m walking I hear these heels running towards me and out of the corner of my eyes I see a gorgeous blonde who looked Kristen Bell rushing towards me, and I noticed her dark pencil skirt and matching blazer, an usher who works there and someone who, like all the other female ushers, made the outfit look good.

 I wished I did but I don’t smoke.
 “No, I’m sorry.
 I don’t.”
 And I’m thinking, WHY DON’T I HAVE A LIGHTER!!!!
 I SHOULD ALWAYS HAVE A LIGHTER!!!!
 A BOY SCOUT MIGHT NEED ONE!!!!

-The next morning I wake excited for two reasons: 1.)
-The sun had finally came up.
-It had been gray and dreary all week.
+The next morning I woke up excited for two reasons: 1.)
+The sun finally came up, as it had been gray and dreary all week.
+Booo.
 And 2.)
 I finally get to meet Kristina.
-I’m a little nervous but very excited.
-We had decided to meet at a coffee shop called Quay (pronounced “key”) and I made a vow to myself not to check this place out because I wanted to be surprised when I arrived.
+I was nervous, of course, but way more excited than I was nervous.
+Kristin and I settled on meeting at a coffee shop called Quay, pronounced “key”, and I decided not to look online at this place before because I wanted to be excited and surprised when I arrived, which I would be.

-So I put Quay into my phone and followed GMaps until I arrived in the northern part of downtown KC which was an area that I had not really been to before.
-I’m immediately in love with this area, it seems secluded and cozy, the Missouri River is just north of it, and there’s lots of joggers out.
-I make a mental note to stay here next time.
+I put Quay into my phone and followed GMaps until I arrived in the northern part of downtown KC and I feel in love with this part of town: secluded, cozy, the Missouri River ran just north of it; joggers everywhere.
+I knew that if I visited Kansas City again, I would definitely stay in this area.

 I walked around until I found Quay and as soon as I walked in I realized this was the coffee shop I had been looking for in KC.
 Vintage.
 Filled with those cool circular wooden tables and hairpin chairs.
 It’s like something you’d find in a nostalgic part of NYC or Paris.